 Their playstyle combined refined strategies and strong mechanical execution, resulting in a perfect mixture of brains, and brawn.
 Indeed, the lineup of Wunder, Jankos, Caps, Perks and Mithy was one of a kind, and it’s rare to find players that so perfectly complement each other.

-A top-4 finish at Worlds 2018 and a victory against the tournament favorites in RNG.
+A top-4 finish at Worlds 2018 and a victory against the tournament favorites in RNG were promising signs of greater things to come.
 G2 aimed for new heights in 2019, as they signed a mid lane juggernaut that is Caps and swapped their previous mid laner to the bot lane position.
 And while many thought of this move as insane, G2 put these doubts to rest by finishing first at the 2019 MSI and forever cemented themselves as one of the greatest LoL esports teams of all time.
+They were favourites to win Worlds on the same year, but fell in the final act of the tournament to FPX.

 G2 encountered plenty of bumps in their road to greatness, however their ability to overcome these obstacles earned them the name of Kings of Europe.
 One of their biggest shortcomings was failing to claim a title in the international scene.
 However, 2019 was the year for the Europeans, with G2 Esports finally claiming first in the 2019 Mid Seasonal Invitationals, an event only shadowed by the 2019 League of Legends World Championships.

-Fnatic have a rich history.
+Fnatic have a rich history as one of the best League of Legends teams.
 Their competitive journey started with a victory at the first-ever World Championship, and it got even wilder as years went by.
 That said, old-school fans will remember the xPeke days and the clutch outplays that came with them.

 Heading into 2019, Fnatic has performed strongly in LEC despite losing their top spot.
 Despite this, they managed to hold a minimum of 3rd place in the various tournaments in Europe.
 Entering the League of Legend World Championships, Fnatic were cursed, and sent to the group of death.
 Shocking the whole crowd, they had miraculously defeated both SKT and RNG in their final two games, narrowly allowing them to advance into the quarterfinals.
 Unfortunately, Fnatic were matched against FunPlus Phoenix in the quarterfinals, who eventually went to the end to take the World Championship.